 Congrats!
 You’re done.
 There’s no need for you to individually review each pixel of red text hidden in the “All Markup” view if you’re satisfied with the clean draft of the story.
 If you’d like to analyze the changes to learn how you might avoid making certain errors in the future, open up the untouched backup when you’re feeling focused and motivated.

 If you’d rather review each edit individually, select “All Markup” from the dropdown.
 Brace yourself, and don’t get discouraged or distracted by an abundance of red text.
-This method will take much longer and can be frustrating.

 Please note: by default, Word will automatically scroll to the next tracked edit.
 You can prevent it from doing that by opening the dropdown under “Accept” or “Reject” and selecting the second option (“Accept This Change” or “Reject This Change”).
 This will complete the desired operation without scrolling to the next tracked edit.